Cybercrime Impacts National as well as Economic Security

-As one piece of a comprehensive security plan, companies can implement secure file sharing tools that are easy for employees to use and uphold best practices for encryption and other data protection measures.
-For example, to reduce the chance of insider threats, organizations can maintain central control over corporate resources so access can be modified if necessary, such as when a worker is leaving the business.
+As one critical piece of a comprehensive security plan, organizations should implement secure managed file sharing tools that are centralized and easy for employees to use and are ones that uphold best practices for encryption and other data protection measures.
+Software that’s difficult to use and manage is software that does not get used, exposing your organization despite the best intentions.

 A managed file sharing (MFT) solution, such as Globalscape, uses administrative controls, supports security protocols such as HTTPS, SFTP, FTPS, and includes automation capabilities to help companies securely share the many types of valuable and sensitive data exchanged daily, including compliance-protected and high-volume data.